Eccles, Greater Manchester: Sport

-The amateur rugby union club Eccles Rugby Football Club were winners of a cup competition organised by Swinton Lions on 4 January 1881 and were first recorded as members of the Lancashire County Rugby Football Union in 1886.
+The amateur rugby union club Eccles Rugby Football Club recorded their first fixture on 19 October 1878 against Leigh (now Leigh Leopards), going on to be winners of a cup competition organised by Swinton Lions on 4 January 1881 and were first recorded as members of the Lancashire County Rugby Football Union in 1886.
 Eccles RFC joined the RFU in 1887 but following the Northern Union schism in 1895, the club was re-established in 1897 and has maintained its existence since.
 Before the first world war Eccles played its rugby at Peel Green Road close to the Barton Swing Aqueduct, between the wars it played on the opposite bank of the Manchester Ship Canal at Redclyffe Road close to Barton Power Station, before moving to its current ground at Gorton Street in the summer of 1948.

 The amateur rugby league club Salford City Roosters, formerly known as the Eccles Roosters, are also based in Eccles and were formed in 1977.

 To the west of Eccles lies the 12,000 capacity City of Salford Stadium, home to both professional Rugby League team Salford Red Devils and professional Rugby Union team Sale Sharks along with new transport infrastructure and the Trafford Centre.
 Immediately west of the new stadium site is Boysnope Park Golf Club, an 18-hole par-72 parkland course with floodlit driving range.

 Eccles is home to the City of Salford Volleyball Club, one of English volleyball's premier women's teams.